-The medical records from Renaissance Pediatrics indicate that JD's next medical examination was administered by Dr. Sharon Tucker, on July 20, 2004, when JD was 21⁄2 years old.
+Dr. Sharon Tucker performed an examination characterized as a "2-year well-child visit," on July 20, 2004, when LD was about two years eight months old.
 (Ex.
-5, pp. 11-12.)
-Her developmental milestones at that time were listed as: "Kicks ball forward, Walks up stairs, Towers 4 cubes, 6 word vocabulary, Points to 2 pictures, 2 word sentences, Uses spoon/fork, Removes garment and Feeds doll."
+5, pp. 24-25.)
+His developmental milestones at that time were listed as: "Kicks ball forward, Walks up stairs, Towers 4 cubes, 6 word vocabulary, Points to 2 pictures, 2 word sentences, Uses spoon/fork, Removes garment and Feeds doll."
 (Id.)
-However, she was not yet toilet trained.
+However, he was not yet toilet trained.
 (Id.)
-Her "mental status" was described as "alert" and "normal," and her "speech" was "normal," as were all the other categories listed in her "neurologic" assessment.
+His "mental status" was described as "alert" and "normal," and his "speech" was "normal," as were all the other categories listed in his "neurologic" assessment.
 (Id.)
-Nonetheless, she was referred to an audiologist to evaluate possible "speech delay."
+Nonetheless, he was referred to an audiologist to evaluate possible "speech delay."
 (Id.)
-Dr. Tucker noted that JD's last set of vaccinations were administered when she was twelve months old, and that JD's mother again expressed concerns about allowing further vaccinations for her daughter.
+Dr. Tucker noted that LD's last prior set of vaccinations had been administered when he was twelve months old, and that LD's mother expressed concerns about allowing further vaccinations for her son.
 Dr. Tucker gave Mrs. Davis some explanatory materials about vaccines and obtained a signed statement from her indicating that she understood the potential risks of delaying immunizations.
 (Id.; see also Ex.
-18, p.18.)
+5, p.
+23.)